nad-web/Hands-on-Projects/Specialization_Module_XAI/Readme.md

 ### 📌 KW 04 · 19 January – 23 January 2026
 **Topic Selection & Initial Supervisor Contact**

 During this opening week, the topic for the Specialization Module was selected from the dynamically maintained Excel list of available thesis topics provided by the faculty.
-Upon identifying the most compelling and research-relevant option — Explainable AI and the analysis of learned representations — the Program Director Mr. Sebastian Busse, as well as the designated supervisors Mr. Gerschner and Professor Theissler, were formally contacted via email to communicate the topic selection and express genuine academic interest in pursuing it.
+Upon identifying the most compelling and research-relevant option "Explainable AI and the analysis of learned representations" the Program Director Mr. Sebastian Busse, as well as the designated supervisors Mr. Gerschner and Professor Theissler, were formally contacted via email to communicate the topic selection and express genuine academic interest in pursuing it.

 | Item | Detail |
 |------|--------|